hanwenzhang123/fullstack-note/README.md

 ```

 re-selector
-- implements functions memorization pattern (caching), memorization comes with cost
-- create selectors that are memoized and only recompute when their inputs have changed.
+- create selectors that are memorized and only recompute when their inputs have changed.

 ```js
 import {createSelector} from 'reselect';	//import the library